Findomain/Findomain/docs/INSTALLATION.md

 1. Open https://account.spyse.com/register and make the registration process (include email verification).
 2. Log in into your spyse account and go to https://account.spyse.com/user
-3. Search for the "API token" section and clic in "Show".
+3. Search for the "API token" section and click in "Show".
 4. Save that access token.

 Now you can use that value to set the access token as following: